jec-project/jec-commons/README.md

 For a complete listing of release notes for all JEC Commons update releases, see the [CHANGELOG](CHANGELOG) file.

 ## License
 This JEC Commons Project is licensed under Apache 2.0.
-Full license text is available in [COPYING](COPYING).
+Full license text is available in [LICENSE](LICENSE).

 ```
 Copyright 2016-2017 Pascal ECHEMANN.